How to choose an interior paint colour for your house

 The length of fibres on a paint roller.
 Short nap rollers are best for gloss finishes; medium nap for low sheen and matt paints; and long nap for rough or textured surfaces.Neutral colour

-A colour that is not bright or strong but may have undertones of other colours in them.
+A colour that is not bright or strong but may have undertones of other colours.
 Examples of neutral colours are white, beige and grey.

-Contains pigments suspended in a drying oil.
-Turpentine is the solvent for oil-based paints.Opacity
+Paint that contains pigments suspended in a drying oil.
+Mineral turpentine is the solvent for oil-based paints.Opacity

 The covering power of a paint.
-A paint with high opacity will need less coats to cover over another dark colour.Overspray
+A paint with high opacity will need less coats to cover over another darker colour.Overspray

 Sprayed paint that has missed the intended surface.